 Other than NAP information, the next most critical information is a business’s website and email.
 Not every online directory includes this information, but it makes a big difference when the directory does.
 Having the business URL listed in an online directory makes it easier for potential customers to click and visit a business site directly (and it provides a valuable backlink to the website).
 Beyond this information, other links from Facebook or Twitter and other social sites help businesses connect with potential customers.
 Each connection made draws them closer to the business, and away from their competitors.

-Online Listings for Search Engine Optimization with Authority
+Online Listings for Local Search Marketing with Authority

-Another important factor to consider for search engine optimization purposes is local directory citation sources.
-Many searches in Google, Yahoo, or Bing are for businesses nearby to the person searching.
+Another important factor to consider for local search marketing purposes is local directory citation sources.
+Many searches in Google, Yahoo, and Bing are for businesses nearby to the person searching.
 With this in mind, it’s a good idea to focus on a business’s local service area and category for citation building.
 Some citations, such as Yelp or Yahoo!
 Local are designed more for searching within a local area, such as within a city or town, as opposed to searches from other cities across the globe.

 Taking the Time to Make Citations Right